s1tools/s1-etad/ecmwf/to_antonio.md

 **esaf / SW0e#`R@**

-However, you shouldn't need them.
+However, you shouldn't need them at all now because I managed to get the API key to make the defaults scripts working.

 ## Query with the API client
-Following instruction in https://github.com/ecmwf/ecmwf-api-client, I retrieve a key at https://api.ecmwf.int/v1/key/
+Following instruction in https://github.com/ecmwf/ecmwf-api-client, I retrieved an API key at https://api.ecmwf.int/v1/key/

 This gave me the Following json string that you need to write in ~/.ecmwfapirc: